Luthaf/alchemical-learning/README.txt

     Also, check that cudNN and cuda are installed conda install -c anaconda cudnn
          conda install cuda -c nvidia

+         conda install -c conda-forge gxx_linux-64
+         (and gcc if it is not set/part of the environment)

 3rd install the specific git commits (current requirements file does NOT work)
     pip install git+https://github.com/lab-cosmo/equistore.git@6cd0c9a518cc1b6ca99cfa30df2a070ed1f6fe0d